 Q: My late husband recently died.
 His Will named his sister as Trustee over the children’s Estate.
 I am named as the personal representative (Executrix) of his estate but most everything we owned was jointly owned by us in our names.
 Can I cause a court to override to remove my sister-in-law as Trustee over my childrens’ Trust since my husband and I own everything together and my three children are minors in my custody?

 A: Probably not, in fact no, unless… Here’s my reason.
 First look at the terms of the Trust.
 If the Trust language gives the beneficiaries the right to remove the Trustee, you might be able to exercise that right on their behalf if they are minors since they cannot make that decision themselves until they are adults.
-If the Trust does not permit removal of the Trustee, you probably have to petition the probate court for removal of the Trustee and the appointment of yourself as the successor Trustee.
+If the Trust does not permit removal of the Trustee, you probably must petition the probate court for removal of the Trustee and the appointment of yourself as the successor Trustee.
 But don’t waste your money foolishly.
 You need a strong reason to remove a trustee, i.e., senility, substance abuse, indifference, etc. Speak to an experienced New Jersey probate attorney.

 Q: My father passed away recently and did not have a Will.
 My siblings and I have not had any contact or relationship with him for more than 45 years.
 We were recently sent a letter from an attorney regarding his assets.
 This letter was generated because of the concerns of my father’s two surviving sisters.
 They are looking for one of us to be appointed the administrator of his Estate.
 The problem is we DO NOT want to have anything to do with him or his Estate.
 Can one of us be forced to take care of the Estate?

-A: This is a really good question and I see this a lot in my practice.
+A: This is a good question and I see this a lot in my practice.
 Here’s the low down.
 No!
 No one can be forced to serve as Executor or Trustee regardless of whether he or she is named (nominated) in the Will or Trust.
 You can just refuse!
 You never volunteered for the job.
 However, someone needs to serve as the Executor of your father’s Estate.
 If a family member is not willing, the probate court will appoint an individual or bank to serve, if there is money.
 I’d read the Will to see if it’s in your economic interest to serve as Executor.
 You might be pleasantly surprised.

 Q: My father has just recently passed and had no Will.
 My brother and I have been taking care of most of his debts and monthly payments through his checking account, (of which I am a legal signer).
 There is very little money left in the account after paying most of his medical bills, but there is an IRA that has about $10k in it.
 The IRA custodian is asking for a certified copy of the death certificate, which we have.
 In addition, they are requesting a certified copy of our appointment as Trustee/Executor of his Estate, which we do not have since there was no Will or Trust.
 They are also asking for an IRA distribution form from the Executor, which we can fill out if an Executor is appointed.
 The main question is how can my brother or I become the Trustee/Executor after the fact?
 Do we have to hire an attorney?
 There is only a very small amount of money left and it seems that after hiring an attorney, there wouldn’t be much left for the rest of the expenses.
 How should we handle this?